 It’s worth noting that orgs do not become wild overnight.
 Instead, it is generally a function of scaling too fast, having a rapidly evolving team, and the simple accumulation of changes over time.
 And, let’s be honest, we’ve all created solutions in Salesforce that we’ve come to regret.
 Here are a few that I’ve experienced personally.

 Duplicate Objects and Fields

-I’ve seen this more times that I’d care to admit.
+I’ve seen this more times than I’d care to admit.
 Salesforce has a significant number of standard objects and fields available to admins directly out of the box.
 However, some admins intentionally or inadvertently create functionality that replicates out-of-the-box functionality.
-Not only is this confusing, but it also limits your ability to use the new features that Salesforce release three times per year.
+Not only is this confusing, but it also limits your ability to use the new features that Salesforce releases three times per year.
 As a best practice, I recommend reviewing the standard out-of-the-box functionality before creating new objects and fields.
 More often than not, you’ll be able to leverage what’s already there.

 Everyone Is A System Admin

 When your org is really small it is not uncommon to provide most users with administrative access.
 This allows the team to quickly enhance the org without the burden of traditional IT system governance.
 As the org scales, this approach can quickly lead to problems such as duplicate efforts, siloed development, and conflicting solutions.
 The best practice is to establish a governance model as soon as you can and limit the number of users that are authorized to make changes to the system.

 This pain point has the potential to cost your company from both a financial and a security perspective.
 What I’ve seen is that some organizations do not have a process in place for deactivating users when they leave the company.
 The end result is that users can still access the system even though they are no longer employed, which is a significant security risk.
 Additionally, that user is taking up a license that could be provisioned to another user, which could have financial implications.
 The best practice is to immediately terminate a user’s access to the system once they no longer need it.